 All household sewage treatment systems (STS) in Clermont County are part of the Clermont County Public Health’s Operation Permit Program.
 All onsite systems in the county are assessed as part of this program.
-There are more than 20,000 onsite systems in Clermont County.
 We inspect systems with electrical components once every 19 months.
 All other systems are inspected once every 38 months.
 Homeowners can double their routine inspection interval by maintaining their system in good working order and becoming part of the Acceptable Operation and Maintenance Program.

 Public Health inspects systems in each township on a 19-month rotating schedule.
-Larger townships like Miami Township requires three months to complete all inspections within the township.
+Larger townships, like Miami Township, require three months to complete all inspections within the township.

 What if my system is working?

-If your system is working and the inspector doesn’t find any code violations or sewage nuisances, you will be issued an operation permit, and our office will charge an operation permit fee.
+If your system works and has no code violations or sewage nuisances, you will be issued an operation permit, and our office will charge an operation permit fee.

 What if my system isn’t working or fails an inspection?

-Systems that are not correctly working are required to be repaired or replaced.
+Systems that are not working correctly must be repaired or replaced.
 A homeowner with a failing system will be charged the operation permit fee.
-They will also be charged a reassessment fee for each additional visit until the system is repaired, replaced or working correctly.
+They will also be charged a reassessment fee for each additional visit until the system is repaired, replaced, or working correctly.

 How much are the fees?